alignalghii/practice-preparations-before-learning-attribute-grammars/README.md

 Prelude>
 ```

 In summary: Haskell's lazy `let` construct implements a potential recursion construct in a hidden, implicit way (it is a *let-rec*).
 In pure lambda-calculus, it could be translated into pure lambda calculus terms with the use of the **Y** fixpoint-combinator.
 Its semantics can be seen from the above `ghci` session, and also from the [LazyLetRec](https://github.com/alignalghii/practice-preparations-before-learning-attribute-grammars/blob/main/LazyLetRec.hs) module of this little miniproject.
+For more detailed treatment (and nicer typesetting of mathematical formulae), see a sister project of mine for this project, namely the [self-calculus project](https://alignalghii.github.io/self-calculus-and-semiself-translation.en.html), which includes also a focused [explanatory section about let-rec](https://alignalghii.github.io/let-rec.en.html).

 Let us see a minimal example for a seemingly paradoxical `let`... `in` expression: